 20 Project Name HOME New Nonprofit Partner Set-Aside Target Area Countywide, with a preference for Housing Target Areas Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing Funding HOME: \$288,640.80 (\$258,140.80 Grant + \$30,500 PI) Description Funding awarded to new nonprofit partners for construction of new properties, for rent to households with incomes ≤ 60% AMI or new home construction and downpayment assistance for the purchase of these homes by LMI households (≤ 80% AMI).
-Target Date 5/31/2022 Estimate the number and type of families that will benefit from the proposed activities 3 units - Homeownership @ ≤80% AMI or Rental @ ≤60% AMI, with priority given to projects that benefit large families, persons with disabilities, and/or extremely low income families (0-30%) Location Preference will be given to projects located in Housing Description Target Areas, but projects may be built Countywide if there are no eligible projects proposed in Housing Target Areas.
+Target Date 5/31/2022 Estimate the number and type of families 3 units - Homeownership @ ≤80% AMI or Rental @ ≤60% AMI, with priority given to projects that benefit large that will benefit from families, persons with disabilities, and/or extremely low the proposed income families (0-30%) activities income families (0-5070) Location Preference will be given to projects located in Housing Description Target Areas, but projects may be built Countywide if there Boooription are no eligible projects proposed in Housing Target Areas.
 Planned Activities For 2018, a set-aside of HOME funds to nonprofit developers who have not been awarded HOME funds in the last five years AND have completed the Barnes Fund Capacity Building program.
 Eligible applicants must have a shovel ready project and demonstrate their ability to develop successful affordable housing projects.
-Eligible activities for consideration include: • New construction of rental housing • New construction of single-family homebuyer property and direct financial assistance for LMI buyer to purchase the home. • Allowable activities include acquisition, site preparation, construction, and soft costs.
-An organization that is awarded funds through this Set-Aside will not be eligible to apply for the next two (2) years following completion of the funding year in which funds were awarded.
+Eligible activities for consideration include: New construction of rental housing New construction of single-family homebuyer property and direct financial assistance for LMI buyer to purchase the home.
+Allowable activities include acquisition, site preparation, construction, and soft costs. p. sparado., somedanon, and som socio An organization that is awarded funds through this Set- Aside will not be eligible to apply for the next two (2) years following completion of the funding year in which funds were awarded.